akaushik759/NodejsAPI/README.md

 There are definitely more hidden factors like time taken to complete pending orders, if an order is cancelled, or if an order can be delivered before another order, but that would need more complex logic which would have required more time, hence I went with a simple and optimal logic.

 ## Roles - user, root, del_executive

+### Please note, only google-location api allowed locations are supported